 Parents notification will be shared with parents that inform them of their teacher's qualifications.
-For the 2015/2016 a, all teachers at the school have been identified as "highly qualified."
+For the 2017/2018, all teachers at the school have been identified as "highly qualified."
 Safeguards, by The Chicago Public Schools, ensure that all teaching seeking teaching positions meet all necessary requirements of all teaching positions.
 Parents can submit a request to obtain the status of any of their child's teachers regarding qualifications.
 Those parents will receive written confirmation as soon as the information is available.

-Schools will assist parents of participating NCLB Title I children in understanding: the state's academic content standards; the state's student academic achievement standards; the state and local academic assessments including alternate assessments; the requirements of Title I, Part A; how to monitor their child's progress; and how to work with educators.
+Schools will assist parents of participating ESSA Title I children in understanding: the state's academic content standards; the state's student academic achievement standards; the state and local academic assessments including alternate assessments; the requirements of Title I, Part A; how to monitor their child's progress; and how to work with educators.
 Please describe how this will be accomplished.

-In addition to sending written notification in both English and Spanish to, North River will provide several opportunities for parents to confer with the teachers.
+In addition to sending written notification in both English and Spanish too, North River will provide several opportunities for parents to confer with the teachers.
 Our mission and goal is to form a cohesive team with teachers and administration as to educational well-being of their child.
 Parents are encouraged to come to the school and pick up report cards for the first and third marking periods.
 Parents who need more time for detailed discussions can make appointments with the teachers in that subject area.
 The students' progress reports are sent home every 5 weeks.
 The principal also reviews grades with teachers and ensure that teachers are meeting with parents regularly of students who are not achieving at grade level.
 The school will continue to work on developing strategies and develop new ones to increase parental involvement in supporting their children's academic progress.
 We want parents involved and working with our educators and to do so parents are encouraged to volunteer at school, serve on and attend the LSC meetings, PAC meetings, and BAC meetings.
 We will share information with parents about professional development workshops, conferences, or classes that may benefit them as stakeholders.
 Information will be on the school website, in parent packets, newsletters, and informational handouts distributed at PAC meetings, BAC meetings, LSC meetings, open houses and parent-teacher conferences.
+All literature is available in Spanish.
+Translators are available on a daily basis at the school.

-Schools will provide information, resources, materials and training, including literacy training and technology, as appropriate, to assist parents in working with their children to improve their academic achievement, and to encourage increased parental involvement.
+Schools will provide information, resources, materials and training, including literacy training and technology, as appropriate, to assist parents and family members in working with their children to improve their academic achievement, and to encourage increased parental involvement.
 Please describe how this will be accomplished.

 Monthly PAC meeting well be held to inform and empower our North River parents.
 PAC funds are, and will continue to be used, to hire consultants to provide training, classes, or workshops.
 Funds will also be used to purchase supplies that parents need throughout the year.
 Sessions are offered for all parents at each parent-teacher conference regarding the use of Gradebook and Parent Portal.
 Each parent will receive a login to access students grades and attendance and establish better communications with their child's teachers.
+All literature is available in Spanish.
+Translators are available on a daily basis at the school.

-Schools will educate all staff in the value and utility of contributions by parents and in how to reach out to, communicate and work with, parents as equal partners in the education of their children and in how to implement and coordinate parent programs and build ties with parents.
+Schools will educate all staff in the value and utility of contributions by parents and family and in how to reach out to, communicate and work with, parents and family as equal partners in the education of their children and in how to implement and coordinate parent and family programs and build ties with parents and family members.
 Please describe how this will be accomplished.